-Alameda Civic Ballet's (ACB) 7th annual Nutcracker is one of the top Bay Area Christmas events this year with the artful choreography of Artistic Director Abra Rudisill and the return of two special guests, Ethan and Nikki White, award-winning dancers who promise to enchant with their renditions of Snow Queen and Snow King as well as the Arabian couple.
+Alameda Civic Ballet's (ACB) annual Nutcracker is one of the top Bay Area Christmas events which has included the artful choreography of Artistic Director Abra Rudisill and special guests such as Ethan and Nikki White, award-winning dancers performed renditions of Snow Queen and Snow King as well as the Arabian couple.

 Prepare to be transported on a magical journey with Clara and the Nutcracker Prince this holiday season as the Alameda Civic Ballet fills the stage with a cast over over 100 dancers age 3 to 60.